apache/directory-fortress-core/README.txt

 _______________________________________________________________________________
 ###############################################################################
 # SECTION 8.
-Instructions to test openldap-fortress-core using regression tests
+Instructions to fully regression test openldap-fortress-core using 'test-full' target
 ###############################################################################

 a. from FORTRESS_HOME enter the following command:

 >$ANT_HOME/bin/ant test-full

-Notes:
+Testing Notes:

+  - If these tests complete without Junit or ant ERRORS, Fortress is certified to run on the target ldap server.

-  - These tests load tens of thousands of ldap records into your newly installed directory.
+  - These tests will load thousands of records into the target ldap server.

-  - The 'init-slapd' and/or 'test-full' targets may be re-run as often as necessary.
+  - The 'test-full' target may be run as many times as necessary and should be run at least twice to test the teardown APIs.

+  - The 2nd and subsequent times 'test-full' runs, it will tear down the data loaded during the prior run.

-  - After regressions testing has completed. you may run the 'init-slapd' target to remove all test data from the directory.
+  - After the 'test-full' target runs, you may run the 'init-slapd' target to clear out the the test data loaded.
-  - if you followed steps in, SECTION 6 (existing OpenLDAP server), do NOT run the init-slapd target
+    - Unless you followed steps from SECTION 6 (existing OpenLDAP server), in which case do NOT run the 'init-slapd' target.

-  - WARNING log messages in test output are good as these are negative tests in action:
+  - WARNING log messages are good as these are negative tests in action:
-  - If these test completes without junit or ant ERRORS, Fortress is certified to run on your target ldap server machine.

 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 9.
-Instructions to run the openldap-fortress-core command line interpreter (CLI) utility
+Instructions to run the openldap-fortress-core command line interpreter (CLI) utility using 'cli' target
 ###################################################################################

 a. from FORTRESS_HOME enter the following command: